Punktum-dk/rp-service-specification/README.md

 Unlinked WHOIS handles have to use the self-service portal (SB) and are no longer formally associated with the registrar account.

+<a id="set-management-model-default"></a>
+### Set Management Model Default

+The default for the registrar account can be specified in the Registrar Portal.

+The feature requires that the portal-user has the meta-role: `Administrator` to set the default, please see: [Meta-Roles](#meta-roles) for more details.

+<a id="set-renewal-policy-default"></a>
+### Set Renewal Policy Default

+The default renewal policy for the registrar account can be specified in the Registrar Portal.

+The feature requires that the portal-user has the meta-role: `Administrator` to set the default, please see: [Meta-Roles](#meta-roles) for more details.

+Two options are available:

+- Auto-renewal
+- Auto-expire

+The value unless changed by the registrar is `Auto-renewal`, since this was the setting prior to the introduction the option of changing it.

+Auto-renewal mean that upon expiration the domain name, if active, will be automatically renewed and the price will be deducted from the registrar account and the specified period will extend the lifespan of the domain name and the updated expiry date will reflect this.

+Auto-expire does the opposite of auto-renewal, when the expiration date is due, the domain name will be suspended and will no longer be active.

 <a id="dnssec"></a>
 ## DNSSEC